 CHS changed its name to Group Health Research Institute (GHRI) in September 2009, a move intended to boost the organization’s visibility locally and nationally—and to further solidify Group Health's role as a leader in transforming health care.

-Over the past decade, GHRI has continued to grow in size and influence, reaching annual external revenue of $46 million by 2012—a level that was sustained in 2013.
+Over the past decade, GHRI has continued to grow in size and influence, reaching annual external revenue of $46 million by 2012—a level that has since been sustained.
 In addition to traditional and new lines of research, it has focused on further developing Group Health’s capacity as “a learning health care system”—a place where research influences practice and practice influences practice.

 Research on Group Health innovations such as its patient-centered medical home, shared decision-making for preference-sensitive conditions, and its opioid risk-mitigation initiative are recent examples of successful collaborations between Group Health clinical leaders and GHRI scientists in developing our learning health care system.
 This work, along with our traditional lines of NIH-funded research, continue to serve our mission to improve health and health care for all.